WWE Rumor: Dolph Ziggler Working With A Foot Injury

 The WWE can’t seem to dodge a bullet when it comes to the injury bug, and now it appears that another top star might be suffering from some sort of injury.
 This time, it’s Dolph Ziggler who appears to be suffering from a foot injury, as reported by Post Wrestling’s John Pollock (via SportsKeeda).

 Unfortunately, not much is known about Ziggler’s supposed injury at this time.
-Pollock’s report indicates that it is a foot injury, but we don’t know which foot is injured and exactly when said injury took place.
+Pollock’s report indicates that it is a foot injury, but we don’t know which foot is injured and exactly when the injury took place.
 We also haven’t heard whether the injury would cause Dolph Ziggler to miss any time in the ring, or if this is the sort of injury that he can simply work through.

 WWE has just lost two top stars to injury and illness.
 First, as reported by Inquisitr, Roman Reigns is suffering from leukemia, and he’ll be out of the ring for the foreseeable future.
 Just this week on Raw, the WWE wrote Braun Strowmann, one of the company’s top babyfaces, off of TV due to a real-life elbow injury that’ll require surgery.

 Ziggler has been a major character on WWE’s Monday Night Raw brand where he and Drew Galloway are a top heel unit.
 Galloway seems to be earmarked to be a top guy within the company, and Ziggler is always a constant member of the upper mid-card.
-While he’s not on the path to hold any championships in story line, he consistently puts on fantastic matches and is always involved in key stories.
+While he’s not on the path to hold any championships in the storyline, he consistently puts on fantastic matches and is always involved in key stories.
 Losing him for any length of time would be a major blow to WWE.

 #WWEStarrcade is BACK!
 You can catch the action in a special broadcast, streaming THIS SUNDAY at 8 p.m.
 ET/5 p.m.
 PT on @WWENetwork. https://t.co/8iMdsYgJrT